kapetacom/sample-nodejs-todo/README.md

 When running locally, this system uses gosmtpd to simulate email sending. gosmtpd doesn't actually send any emails but provides a web interface where you can view the emails that would have been sent.

-### Accessing the Gosmtpd Web Interface
+### Accessing the gosmtpd Web Interface

-Run the following command to open the Gosmtpd web interface:
+Run the following command to open the gosmtpd web interface:

 ```bash
 sh open-gosmtpd-inbox.sh